 Flipping stocks for a living is the dream job for many traders.
 Some of the perks a successful trader can enjoy: no boss, no schedule, and as much vacation time as you want.
-You don’t even have to get out of your pajamas if you don’t want to.
+You don’t even have to get out of bed if you don’t want to.
 Traders employ several different methods when flipping stocks like day trading, swing trading, and buy-and-hold.
 If you’re looking for quick profits, buy-and-hold probably isn’t very appealing.
 In that situation, traders turn to either day trading or swing trading.

 What is Swing Trading?